HerambVD/queue-managment-system-at-airport/README.md

+# Smart India Hackathon 2018
+Gram Panchayat Adoption advisor
-- Project was selected for Smart India Hackthon 2017
+<p>This Idea was selected for Smart India Hackathon 2018.</p>
-- Web Based project
-- PHP, Bootstrap, Ibeacons, JS, HTML5
+<p>Used technology stack :- PHP, Bootstrap, Ibeacons, JS, HTML5, MySQL</p>
-- Reduce the time consumed by various queues at the airport
+<p>Facilitating passengers on airport by providing the virtual queue system and thereby reducing the waiting time in various queues at airport.</p>
-- by adding passengers to the virtual queue so that they can do their other chores in mean time
-- And to notify passengers if their turn is next